-Magnetic Resonance Imaging (MRI) is a diagnostic procedure that utilizes powerful magnets and pulsed radiofrequency waves to create detailed images for screening and diagnosis.
-In addition to standard MRI, Magnetic Resonance Angiography (MRA) is also available to detect issues related to blood vessels and blood flow.
+Magnetic resonance imaging (MRI) is a diagnostic procedure.
+It uses powerful magnets and radio waves to make detailed images.
+Care teams use those images to check for and diagnose issues.
+Magnetic resonance angiography (MRA) is a type of MRI.
+It detects issues related to blood vessels and flow.

 - Brain diseases

 - Vascular diseases

 - Prostate cancer

 - Breast cancer

 What to Expect

 During your MRI exam, you will: